Danish Presidency CAP reform progress report

 The draft reports by the COMAGRI rapporteurs on the four main CAP regulations were published last week.
 They include reports on the future of direct payments and support for rural development by Mr Luis Manuel Capoulas Santos, the report on the single common market organisation by Mr Michel Dantin, and the report on the common provisions for financing, management and monitoring of the CAP by Mr Giovanni La Via.

-In addition, a number of the other EP committees have prepared draft opinions on the proposals – see the Environment Committee here, but also the Development Committee, the Budget Committee and the Regional Development Committee.… Read the rest
+In addition, a number of the other EP committees have prepared draft opinions on the proposals – see the Environment Committee here, but also the Development Committee, the Budget Committee and the Regional Development Committee.
+The easiest way to keep track of these reports is by following the links on this European Parliament Legislative Observatory page to the individual procedure files.

 How the EU market looks to food exporters